 There are numbers of paid or free programs that claim to digitize DVD discs for further saving to USB flash drive.
 We can call out several big names like HandBrake, VLC and Format Factory.
 Many free programs shares similar workflows but also produces alike troubles such as it takes too long to rip a DVD, the output is not as good as the original DVD.
 And most of the free programs can't handle DVD copy protection schemes on its own.

-Part 3: How to Rip and Copy an Entire DVD to USB Flash Drive within 3 Steps?
+[Tutorial] How to Rip Protected DVD to USB Drive within 3 Steps?

 To begin with, you need to download and install EaseFab DVD Ripper Windows or Mac version on your computer.
 The guide below takes the Windows version for an example.
 Mac version has the same process.